-We are excited to announce the formation of a Social Justice Ministry team at Webster Hills UMC.
+We are excited to announce the merging of our Serve Team and Social Justice Team to form the new Mision and Justice Team at Webster Hills UMC.

 Our Mission